oogles/djem/docs/topics/models.rst

     DJEM_COMMON_INFO_REQUIRE_USER_ON_SAVE = False

 This allows the use of ``CommonInfoMixin`` and all related functionality without the strict requirement of passing the ``user`` argument to methods that save/update the record.
-If passed, it will still be used as usual, but not providing it will not raise an exception.
+If passed, it will still be used as described above, but not providing it will not raise an exception.
 Of course, the methods won't automatically populate the appropriate fields, either.
 This means that ``user_created`` and ``user_modified`` will need to be manually populated when creating, and ``user_modified`` will need to be manually populated when updating.

 .. versionadded:: 0.4
     The :setting:`DJEM_COMMON_INFO_REQUIRE_USER_ON_SAVE` setting